Window Curtains & Drapery Hardware Rods

 10. How to hang curtains on arched window ?

-Ans: Because of their grand appeal and their added distinctive touch to modern homes, arched windows make an extremely popular structural element.
-To address possible light restriction and privacy concerns, you can hang curtain panels on them by:
+Ans: Because of their appeal and their added distinctive touch to modern homes, arched windows make an extremely popular structural element.
+To address possible light blocking and privacy concerns, you can hang curtain panels on them by:

 a.
 Going with the arched window's curved pattern and sewing loops or ties at the top hem of your curtain panels.

 b.
-Make use of conventional curtain rof hardware and pre-made window panels.
+Make use of conventional curtain rod hardware and pre-made window panels.

 c.
 To highlight an arched window, use curtain sashes or lengths of transparent fabric as swag valances.